How to Build a Year Round Capsule Wardrobe: 20 Pieces

 Is Fast Fashion a Tragedy of The Commons?

 Simply imagine an open market of cheap goods shared by multiple fashion companies – each company exploits more resources (human or physical) to maximize its profits.
-In an unregulated industry, this becomes a “logical” strategy since the profits are enjoyed by the companies.
+In an unregulated industry, this becomes a “logical” strategy since the profits gains are private.
 However, the deleterious consequences are shared by all – both the people and the planet.

-Such endless commodification of natural and human resources leads to an oversaturated market, where more and more companies over-use and exhaust available environmental resources – hence, spawning the fast fashion industry as the tragedy of the commons.
+Such endless commodification of natural and human resources leads to an oversaturated market, where more and more companies over-use and exhaust available environmental resources, hence, spawning fast fashion as a textbook tragedy of the commons.

 The History of Fast Fashion: The Origins of Pre-Made Clothing

-This phenomenon was revolutionary, as it reflected the demand for mass production in the 18the century.
-Spawning the business model of cheap clothing exchange, it gave rise to fast fashion as we know it.
+This model was revolutionary, as it reflected the demand for mass production in the 18the century and planted the seed for everything fast fashion would eventually become.

 The Slop Shop – First-Ever Ready-Made Clothing Stores